jonathansayer/CV/README.md

 #### University of York (09/10/2010 - 10/01/2015)

 - MPhys in Experimental Physics
-- Used experimental methods (similar to TDD) to develop scientific experiments..
+- Used experimental methods (similar to TDD) to develop scientific experiments.
 - Analysed large sets of data to draw conclusions and hypothesise theories.
-- Working in teams for large periods of time to develop and run experiments.
+- Worked in teams for large periods of time to develop and run experiments.
 - Advanced Mathematical Skills.

 #### Other Qualifications